 The length of the mallet is something very personal.
 It depends on the size of the horse and the physique and agility of the player.
 That is why for the same horse there are players who can use different measures of mallet.

-A wise advise is always to bring to each game different mallets, with different weights and sizes.
+A wise advise to choose your polo mallet is always to bring to each game different mallets, with different weights and sizes.